parthux1/sparkasse_export/README.md

 You can either

-- set your application in debug mode, find out which component causes the problem and update the code to find it again
+- set your application to debug mode in your config file.
+Find out which component causes the problem and update the selector (XPATH/ID/..) to find it again
 - message me and I'll fix it